privacy-tech-lab/gpc-web-crawler/gpc-analysis-extension/README_ARCHITECTURE.md

 #### `analysis/analysis-listeners.js`

-Initializes the listeners for analysis mode using `webRequest` and `webNavigation` (links found below).
+Initializes the listeners using `webRequest` and `webNavigation` (links found below).
 This file only needs to deal with Firefox listeners as we only crawl using Firefox Nightly.

 #### `analysis/analysis.js`

-Contains all the logic and processes for running analysis mode. `FetchUSPCookies();` is used to identify and save US Privacy cookies and `fetchUSPAPIData();` uses the USPAPI query to check the US Privacy string. `runAnalysis();` collects the US Privacy values and sends the GPC signal. `haltAnalysis();` then rechecks the US Privacy values and removes the GPC signal, then allowing the US Privacy Values from before and after to be compared. `logData();` then records the found data to local storage.
+Contains all the logic and processes. `FetchUSPCookies();` is used to identify and save US Privacy cookies and `fetchUSPAPIData();` uses the USPAPI query to check the US Privacy string. `runAnalysis();` collects the US Privacy values and sends the GPC signal. `haltAnalysis();` then rechecks the US Privacy values and removes the GPC signal, then allowing the US Privacy Values from before and after to be compared. `logData();` then records the found data to local storage.

 ### `background/control.js`

-Uses `analysis.js` and `protection.js` to switch between modes.
+Initializes default settings and enables the extension.

 ### `background/storage.js`